Definition, functions of hospital pharmacy, Organization structure

 6) It keeps a record of each supply dispensed.

-7) It manufactures large volumes parenteral and other drug preparations in case of unavailability, high cost, or lack of authentic vendors or caution.
+7) It manufactures large volumes of parenteral and other drug preparations in case of unavailability, high cost, or lack of authentic vendors or caution.

 8) It implements strict control on the quality of the supplies received, manufactured, and dispensed.